cklb/pymoskito/docs/tutorial/starting.rst

 Use the command line to navigate to the directory of the main file and the model file and start the toolbox with the command::

-    $ python __main__.py
+    $ python main.py

-The upstarting interface of PyMoskito gives you the possibility to test the implemented model, which is the next step.
+The upstarting interface of PyMoskito gives you the possibility to test the implemented model in the next step.